-1. \$2,000,000 was allocated to the Community Matching Fund, to be allocated equally among the 5 Regional Steering Committees;

-2. \$1,000,000 was set aside to support training for forest workers.
-That amount was further allocated equally among the 5 Regional Steering Committee areas; and iii) Ecosystem Based Management Adaptive Management ("EBMAM") Subtrust

-3. The balance was to be used to match \$2,767,713 in matching funds that was received from the BC Forestry Revitalization Trust II in order to provide mitigation to forest workers and replaceable logging contractors in Haida Gwaii that were negatively impacted by the implementation of EBM, and to pay related administrative expenses to facilitate this mitigation.
+- 1. \$2,000,000 was allocated to the Community Matching Fund, to be allocated equally among the 5 Regional Steering Committees; - 2. \$1,000,000 was set aside to support training for forest workers.
+That amount was further allocated equally among the 5 Regional Steering Committee areas; and - 3.
+The balance was to be used to match \$2,767,713 in matching funds that was received from the BC Forestry Revitalization Trust II in order to provide mitigation to forest workers and replaceable logging contractors in Haida Gwaii that were negatively impacted by the implementation of EBM, and to pay related administrative expenses to facilitate this mitigation.